CartoDB/analytics-toolbox-core/tools/installer/README.md

           token: eyJhbGciOiJ...
         ```

+    > Note: Redshift core does not require setting up a `lds` configuration.

     - Postgres packages `config.yml` file.
 This file must contain the information of the Postgres connection.
         ```yml
         connection: